robotics-4-all/appcreator-documentation/README.md

 ### § *Start*

 The Start node must exist in each application, since the deployment starts from there.
 Its configuration has one property called `Artificial delay`.
 This is measured in seconds and denotes a delay that will be added after each node's execution.
 Use this in order to have time to see the actual flow.

 Fun fact: you can have multiple Start nodes in your application.
 This means that the flows starting from these nodes will be initialized and executed in parallel.

+Note: Even if you declare an artificial delay of 0, the AppCreato deployer will enforce a minimum delay of 0.001 in order to internal stuff to properly work!

 ### § *End*

 If you have a Start node, you must also have an End node.
 The End node is just the final node of an application, nothing more, nothing less.
+The End node includes a delay of 2 seconds, in order for the last messages to properly arrive to LocSys.

 ### § *Delay*